-A shockwave is a mechanical sound wave.
+A shockwave therapy is a mechanical sound wave.
 It is not electrotherapy and it is not ultrasound.
 The unique shape and frequency of the wave are what produce such profound change in unhealthy tissues.

 No, shockwave is not ultrasound.
 They are both sound waves; however, acoustic waves come in many different patterns and wavelengths.
 Shockwaves and ultrasound waves possess entirely different physical properties and effects on humans.
 Shockwaves have a lower frequency with a higher energy density – leaving less chance for damage to healthy tissues and more depth and precision during treatment.